top of page

 Product Management and Marketing Activities

 In college, no one told me about the jobs I took on later in life—no mention of sales engineering or product marketing.
-Tech doc, UX, and Q&A were never discussed.
+Tech doc, UX, and QA were never discussed, nor was customer success.
 It’s often difficult to identify how one’s skills might be used.

 It’s also likely that your employees may not know what is expected at the next level in their career path.
 How do they become a top performer in their current job?
 How do they qualify for a promotion?
 Inventory the activities you expect from your senior people and use that as the basis of the growth plan for less experienced team members.